PrivacyTestDriver/phishphillet/docs/_posts/2023-06-23-not-a-phish.md

 all about (teaching how to recognize and deal with them).
 Thing is, we receive so many (ok, maybe not me, which is why I keep asking for you to send me some), we may start labelling any supicious emails as phishing.
+That would be a myopic of me; messages trying to con people, spam included, predate emails.
+And, spam started to pollute mailboxes everywhere as soon as the internet stopped being the domain of researchers and started being used by normal people to share animations of dancing hamster.
+It took decades after that before phishing was a thing.

-That would be a misowner, so today we will talk about another kind of unwanted email: good ol' spam.
+In hommage to its long and notorious history, and to the fact I received the emails in question earlier today (and did not have a good phishing email to talk about), today we will talk about another kind of unwanted email: good ol' spam.

 <img src="/images/2023/phish17.png"